 More than that though, whilst I absolutely love spending the majority of my time with my boys, motherhood can be lonely at times.
 I use it to message friends and family, to feel connected through various apps, and keep up to date with current affairs.

-I use my phone to check my bank balance, make payments, do the food shop, buy clothes, get directions, look-up the most exasperating questions my five-year-old throws at me – such as what country does the Manchester City player Leroy Sane come from.
-(Germany, in case you’re interested.)
+I use my phone to check my bank balance, make payments, do the food shop, buy clothes, get directions, look-up the most exasperating questions my five-year-old throws at me – such as what country does the Manchester City player Sergio Ageuro come from.
+(Argentina, in case you’re interested.)
 It means the boys can Facetime their grandparents, and I can hoard photographs.

 There are boundless benefits, but drawbacks too.